-Option Туре Possible values and description

-reference_genome_path string Path to the reference genome .

-fasta or . fa file.
-This file must be

-accompanied with a .fai index file in the same folder.

-replace_columns boolean in the same folder.

-•

-False: The transformer does not

-modify the original start, end,

-referenceAllele and alternateAlleles columns.

-Instead, a StructType column called

-normalizationResult is added

-to the DataFrame.
-This column

-contains the normalized start,

-end, referenceAllele, and

-alternateAlleles columns as well as the normalizationStatus

-StructType as the fifth field, which

-contains the following subfields:

-changed: Indicates whether

-the variant data was changed

-as a result of normalization

-errorMessage: An error

-message in case the attempt at normalizing the row hit an

-error.
-In this case, the

-changed field will be set to

-False.
-If no errors occur this

-field will be null.
-In case of

-error, the first four fields in normalizationResult will

-be null.

-True (default): The original start

-end, referenceAllele, and

-alternateAlleles columns are

-replaced with the normalized values in case they have changed.

-Otherwise (in case of no change or

-an error), the original start, end,

-referenceAllele, and

-alternateAlleles are not

-modified.
-A StructType normalizationStatus column is

-added to the DataFrame with the

-same subfields explained above.

-mode (deprecated) string

-(deprecated)

-normalize: Only normalizes the

-variants (if user does not pass the

-option, normalize is assumed as default)

-2 Chapter B.t.
-Variano Datai Maripulatic

-multiallelic variants to biallelic

-variants and then normalize the

-variants.
+Option Туре Possible values and description reference_genome_path replace_columns string Path to the reference genome . fasta or .fa file.
+This file must be accompanied with a .fai index file in the same folder.
+False: The transformer does not modify the original start, end, referenceAllele and alternateAlleles columns.
+Instead, a StructType column called normalizationResult is added to the DataFrame.
+This column contains the normalized start, end, referenceAllele, and alternateAlleles columns as well as the normalizationStatus StructType as the fifth field, which contains the following subfields: changed: Indicates whether the variant data was changed as a result of normalization errorMessage: An error message in case the attempt at normalizing the row hit an error.
+In this case, the changed field will be set to False.
+If no errors occur this field will be null.
+In case of error, the first four fields in normalizationResult will be null.
+True (default): The original start, end, referenceAllele, and alternateAlleles columns are replaced with the normalized values in case they have changed.
+Otherwise (in case of no change or an error), the original start, end, referenceAllele, and alternateAlleles are not modified.
+A StructType normalizationStatus column is added to the DataFrame with the same subfields explained above. mode (deprecated) string normalize: Only normalizes the variants (if user does not pass the option, normalize is assumed as default) 5.8.
+Variant Normalization split_and_normalize: Split 27 multiallelic variants to biallelic variants and then normalize the variants.
 This usage is deprecated.

-3.8.4 normalize_variant Function
+5.8.4 normalize_variant Function